WorldDstroyer/Vortex-Crypto/README.md

 # Vortex-Crypto
 An open-source Python program for encrypting and decrypting data, using the PyCryptodome and TkInter libraries.
+The Vortex-Crypto-Rewrite branch will use the PyQt5 library, rather than TkInter.

 This document is a nearly identical mirror of the program's README.md file.